Dr. Jay Rosenfield, President

 The Executive Board of Council is composed of the President, Vice-President, Immediate Past-President, the Chair of the Finance Committee, the Public Member at Large, and four other members of Council elected at the Annual Meeting.
 The duties of the Executive Board include developing policy proposals for consideration by the Members of Council, assisting with the implementation of policy and external liaison activities, managing the assets of the Council, and adopting and approving an annual budget that will be reported at the Annual Meeting.

-Council’s direction is carried out by the administrative staff at the Medical Council of Canada (MCC) as well as by the Central Examination Committee (CEC).
+Council’s direction is carried out by the administrative staff at the MCC as well as by the Central Examination Committee (CEC).
 The CEC is responsible for the overall content and quality of the examinations, and for determining the pass or fail standard to be applied to candidates who have attempted each administration of the MCC Qualifying Examination Part I and Part II.

 To maintain objectivity and independence, no individual can be on Council in addition to being part of the CEC or the MCC’s test committees.